grand-stack/grandstack.io/docs/neo4j-graphql-js.md

 SKIP 0
 ```

+> This means that the entire GraphQL request is still resolved with a single Cypher query, and thus a single round trip to the database.

 ### Query Neo4j

 Inject a Neo4j driver instance in the context of each GraphQL request and `neo4j-graphql-js` will query the Neo4j database and return the results to resolve the GraphQL query.